KFTH-DT: History

 In April 1982, the Federal Communications Commission assigned channel 67 to Alvin, Texas, at the petition of David Eugene Brown.
 Four groups applied for the channel, with Four Star Broadcasting winning the construction permit in a settlement approved in November 1983.
 The winning applicant was a consortium of state legislator Harold Dutton, Boston-based investor Don Moore, and Warburg Pincus—and managed by Jack Moffitt, who arrived in Alvin from WUAB in Cleveland.

 KTHT (whose call sign had no meaning) signed on the air on January 27, 1986.
 Operating as the Houston market's fourth independent station, it had studios in Alvin and an advertising sales office near the Astrodome and broadcast primarily older and cheaper syndicated programs and movies.
 The existing three independents in Houston—KTXH, KRIV, and KHTV—had bought up enough children's programs that no such shows appeared on channel 67's lineup.

 In September, less than nine months after starting up, Four Star agreed to sell KTHT to the Home Shopping Network (HSN) for $15 million as its seventh broadcast TV station.
-The station began airing 24-hour home shopping programming on November 13 and changed its call sign to KHSH, incorporating an H and S for "home shopping", on January 23, 1987.
+The station began airing 24-hour home shopping programming on November 13 and changed its call sign to KHSH (Home Shopping Houston) on January 23, 1987.
+In 1992, KHSH added the -TV suffix to its call sign.

 Former logo, used from January 14, 2002, to January 7, 2013.

 Barry Diller acquired Silver King Broadcasting, HSN's stations division (later renamed USA Broadcasting), in 1995 with plans to eventually roll out a new format, "CityVision", on the stations in the portfolio.
 However, after the format failed to take off where it was introduced and the company registered operating losses of $62 million in 2000, Diller opted to sell the stations to Univision in 2001.
-KHSH changed its call sign to KFTH on January 14, 2002, when it became part of Univision's new secondary network, Telefutura.
+KHSH-TV changed its call sign to KFTH on January 14, 2002, when it became part of Univision's new secondary network, Telefutura.
 Telefutura rebranded as UniMás in 2013.